Fugitive Slave Convention: "A Letter to the American Slaves from those who have fled from American Slavery"

-What distinguished this Convention from other similar meetings was the open letter titled "To American Slaves from those who have fled from American Slavery", written, "it is said", by Gerrit Smith, who introduced it to the attendees; Smith's authorship was confirmed by Garrison in The Liberator.
+What distinguished this convention from other anti-slavery meetings was the open letter titled "To American Slaves from those who have fled from American Slavery", written, "it is said", by Gerrit Smith, who introduced it to the attendees; Smith's authorship was confirmed by Garrison in The Liberator.
 This letter encouraged those still enslaved to run away, saying it was their duty to do so, and exposing the lies of their owners about life in the North.
 It recommended those escaping enslavement steal their owners' fastest horses and their cash.
 It quotes the state motto of Virginia—"Death to Tyrants"—and says it should be the Black man's motto as well.
 "You are prisoners of war...and therefore, by all the rules of war, you have the fullest liberty to plunder, burn, and kill, as you may have occasion to do to promote your escape."

 It was reprinted in part in many papers, especially the passage endorsing violence, and in full in the abolition newspapers.
 This—not the meeting itself—was national news.

 Letter to the Liberty Party

 Text of the Letter to the Liberty Party, from The North Star, September 5, 1850, p.
 3.

-The body recommended to the Liberty Party that at its upcoming convention in Oswego, they nominate Chaplin for President.
+The body recommended to the Liberty Party that at its upcoming convention in Oswego, they nominate Chaplin for president.